tripleonard/todo-mysql/README.md

 	 mysql> call new('buy milk',1,'errand','');

-To list todos by priority
+To list todos by project then priority

 	mysql> call list;
 	+----+-------------------------------+----------+----------+---------+---------------------+